Adaptive Conformal Prediction by Reweighting Nonconformity Score: Motivations

 Machine learning techniques offer single point predictions, such as mean estimates for regression and class labels for classification, without providing any indication of uncertainty or reliability.
 This can be a major concern in high-stakes applications where precision is vital.

-Consider a training set $\mathcal{D}_m = \{\Z_i\}_{i=1}^{m}$ with $\Z_i = (\X_i, Y_i) \in \mathcal{X} \times \mathbb{R}$ drawn exchangeably from $P= P_{\X} P_{Y \vert \X}$, and an algorithm $\mathcal{A}$ that gives mean or quantile estimate $\widehat{\mu}(\cdot)=\mathcal{A}(\mathcal{D}_m)$.
-We consider the problem of constructing a predictive set $\hC(\cdot)$ for the unseen response $Y_{n+1}$ given a new feature $\Xtest$.
-Conformal Prediction is a universal framework that constructs a prediction interval $\widehat{C}(\Xtest)$ that covert $Y_{n+1}$ with finite-sample (non-asymptotic) coverage guarantee without assumption on $P$ and $\widehat{\mu}$.
-Conformal Prediction methods can be broadly divided into two categories: those that involve retraining the model multiple times, such as using full conformal \citep{vovk2005algorithmic} or jackknife methods \citep{barber2021predictive}, and those that use sample splitting, known as split conformal methods \citep{Papadopoulos2002InductiveCM, Lei2016DistributionFreePI}.
+Consider a training set $ \mathcal{D}_m = \{(\X_i, Y_i)\}_{i=1}^{m}$ with $ (\X_i, Y_i) \in \mathcal{X} \times \mathbb{R}$ drawn exchangeably from $ P= P_{\X} P_{Y \vert \X}$, and an algorithm $ \mathcal{A}$ that gives conditional mean or quantile estimate $ \mathcal{A}(\mathcal{D}_m) = \widehat{\mu}(\cdot)$.
+We consider the problem of constructing a predictive set $C(\cdot)$ for the unseen response $ Y_{n+1}$ given a new feature $ \Xtest$.
+Conformal Prediction is a universal framework that constructs a prediction interval $ C(\Xtest)$ that covert $ Y_{n+1}$ with finite-sample (non-asymptotic) coverage guarantee without any assumption on $ P$ and $ \widehat{\mu}$.
+CP methods can be broadly divided into two categories: those that involve retraining the model multiple times, such as full conformal \citep{vovk2005algorithmic} or jackknife methods \citep{barber2021predictive}, and those that use sample splitting, known as split conformal methods \citep{Papadopoulos2002InductiveCM, Lei2016DistributionFreePI}.
 The latter is more computationally feasible at the cost of splitting the data.
-Throughout this paper, we consider the split-conformal approach.
+In this paper, we consider the split conformal approach (split-CP).